 The overall decrease in total vaccinations is directly related to the COVID-19 pandemic that began in early 2020.
-With the changing from a pandemic to an endemic the number of total vaccinations related to COVID-19 dropped significantly over the last two reporting years.
-Pharmacy staff continue to provide a significant role in the COVID-19 vaccination process as documented by the 310,421 vaccines administered during the timeframe listed.
+With the changing from a pandemic to an endemic the number of total vaccinations related to COVID-19 dropped significantly over the last three reporting years.
+Pharmacy staff continue to provide a significant role in the COVID-19 vaccination process as documented by the 265,868 vaccines administered during the timeframe listed.
 The utilization of both pharmacy interns and pharmaceutical technicians to assist with the vaccination process was essential in fulfilling the needs of the public.
 Pharmacies continue to be the main point of contact for the majority of patients who requested the COVID-19 vaccine.
 Pharmacists will continue to play an active role in the administration of COVID-19 vaccines throughout the endemic.
-Respiratory Syncytial Virus vaccines were first introduced during this reporting period and based on the number of immunizations provided (94,998) it appears that the people of Nevada are strongly supporting the utilization of this new product.
+Respiratory Syncytial Virus vaccines had a significant drop in the current reporting year.
+It is unclear what contributed to this decrease.